Olaff-dev/BloxTrace/README.md

  Welcome to BloxTrace!

 Thanks for downloading!
-You're now running one of the most cinematic and realistic BloxShade presets ever made — packed with SSR, NG Lightning, and full RTX-based visuals.
+You're now running one of the most cinematic and realistic shaders — packed with SSR and COMPLETE RT, and full RTX-based visuals.

 - Designed for GPUs that can run lol